danintel/sawtooth-faq/rest.rst

     Fetch a paginated list of transactions from the validator.
 GET /transactions/{transaction_id}
     Fetch the specified transaction
-GET /peers
+GET /receipts?id={transaction_ids}
+    Fetch receipts for 1 or more transactions
+POST /receipts
+    Same as GET /receipts except can be used for > 15 IDs GET /peers
     Fetch a list of current peered validators